SimonPadbury/baselayer-3/_src/index.md

 Baselayer is built using [PostCSS](https://postcss.org) and a few plugins.
 The PostCSS plugins used by Baselayer are:

 * [postcss-import](https://github.com/postcss/postcss-import) — so that Baselayer could be built from separate CSS files, linked together in an `index.css` using the `@import` rule, and then inlined
-* [postcss-custom-media](https://npm.devtool.tech/postcss-custom-media) — to enable CSS variables to be used in media queries (used only in the `flex` and `grid` layout classes)
+* [postcss-custom-media](https://npm.devtool.tech/postcss-custom-media) — to enable CSS variables to be used in media queries (used only in the `flex`, `grid`, `hidden`, and `hidden-below` layout classes)
-* [cssnano](https://cssnano.co) — to remove comments and minify the output `baselayer.css`
+* [cssnano](https://cssnano.co) — to remove comments and minify the output `baselayer.min.css`

 **Note:** neither [postcss-preset-env](https://preset-env.cssdb.org) nor [autoprefixer](https://github.com/postcss/autoprefixer) have been used in Baselayer.
 And preprocessors such as Sass are not required.

 ## Modern CSS reset

-The Baselayer reset is a “best of both” combination of: [Josh W Comeau’s custom CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/) and [Andy Bell’s (more) modern CSS reset”](https://andy-bell.co.uk/a-more-modern-css-reset/).
+The Baselayer reset is a “best of both” combination of [Josh W Comeau’s custom CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/) and [Andy Bell’s (more) modern CSS reset”](https://andy-bell.co.uk/a-more-modern-css-reset/).

 From that basis, Baselayer then takes care of the basics by setting some minimalist, easy-to-read typography, and styles for buttons and forms.